mrobert3456/ReactRickAndMorty/README.md

 [Rick and Morty API](https://rickandmortyapi.com/documentation/) - API for getting the episodes, characters and locations from the Rick and Morty TV show

 [Cypress](https://www.cypress.io/) - easily create tests for your modern web applications, debug them visually, and automatically run them in your continuous integration builds.

+[Jest](https://jestjs.io/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity